matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 ### Inheriting join rules

 If you make a parent space invite-only, should that (optionally?) cascade into child rooms?
-Seems to have some of the same problems as inheriting power levels, as discussed in [MSC2962](https://github.com/matrix-org/matrix-doc/pull/2962).
+This would have some of the same problems as inheriting power levels, as discussed in [MSC2962](https://github.com/matrix-org/matrix-doc/pull/2962).

 ## Footnotes